 - many soft floor mats and bolsters on which babies can move freely.

 - mirrors positioned close to the floor to stimulate tummy time and self-discovery.

 - low bars mounted to the wall and soft furniture for children to pull themselves up onto.

 - an abundance of Boppy-style pillows for infants to climb over and prop themselves onto.

-In our 10 to 24 month Infant environment, where crawling and newly walking babies have their hands free for exploration, you will see…
+For the older infants, where crawling and newly walking babies have their hands free for exploration, you will see…

 - low shelving with materials for fine-motor development and cause/effect, such as puzzles, rings on a post, and containers to open and close.